-Sluder's neuralgia(SN) is, although rare, a disorder well known to otolaryngologists and neurologists.
-SN is an invalidating condition, in which pain is incessant.
+Cluster headache (CH) is, although rare, a disorder well known to otolaryngologists and neurologists.
+CH is an invalidating condition, the pain during attacks is often described as excruciating.

-The specific cause of SN remains unknown, but several mechanisms have been suggested to play a role in its etiology.
-The most consistent and likely theory is that the pterygopalatine ganglion (PPG) is the main route for SN and its associated parasympathetic symptoms.
-Patients with SN can have adequate pain relief with farmacological therapy, however, some patients require surgical treatment because of persistent, drug-resistant SN.
-Previous studies have shown that treatment directed against the PPG, such as radiofrequent thermocoagulation, can be effective in patients with SN.
+The specific cause of CH remains unknown, but several mechanisms have been suggested to play a role in its etiology.
+One of the theories is that the pterygopalatine ganglion (PPG) is the main route for CH and its associated parasympathetic symptoms.
+Patients with CH can have adequate pain relief with farmacological therapy, however, some patients require surgical treatment because of persistent, drug-resistant CH.
+Previous studies have shown that treatment directed against the PPG, such as radiofrequent thermocoagulation, can be effective in patients with CH.

 However, most treatments only provide temporary pain relief, and repeated surgical procedures are sometimed needed to establish long lasting pain relief.
 Examination of the anatomic relations of the PPG reveals that it lies in close contact with a remarkably tortuous portion of the maxillary artery along its course in the pterygopalatine fossa.
-This fact supports the hypothesis that vascular compression of the PPG by a loop of the maxillary artery, can account for the manifestations of SN.
+This fact supports the hypothesis that vascular compression of the PPG by a loop of the maxillary artery, can account for some of the manifestations of CH.

-Vascular compression syndromes are associated with a variety of other disorders such as trigeminal neuralgia, and previous studies have shown that these disorders can be treated succesfully with microvascular decompression (MVD).
+Vascular compression syndromes are associated with a variety of other disorders such as trigeminal neuralgia, and previous studies have shown that these disorders can be treated successfully with microvascular decompression (MVD).
+Our hypothesis is that microvascular decompression of the pterygopalatine ganglion may be effective in patients with CH in terms of providing long lasting pain relief.